yuyatinnefeld/prometheus/PCA/exam-mock.md

 - Which action in the label configuration is used to delete a specific target?
 - How is managed data retention in prometheus?
 - What are the essential 3 components of Prometheus?
-- Which two query parameters are required when configuring a Blackbox Exporter probe?
 - What is required to initiate a configuration reload in Prometheus?
 3 methods
 - What HTTP method does Prometheus employ for performing scrapes?
 - Which service discovery configuration is recommended for scraping EC2 instances?